And to think we used to hate them!

 Our bodies might have been shattered, but in that cold December day a new passion was born.

-As we’ve started doing more and more pull-ups I’ve started reaping the benefits.
+As we’ve started doing more and more pull-ups we’ve started reaping the benefits.

 We were more confident, stronger, had better posture, and our overall fitness increased.